federicomarini/flowcatchR/README.md

 ### Contact
 For additional details regarding the functions of **flowcatchR**, please consult the documentation or write an email to marinif@uni-mainz.de.

+### Bug reports/Issues/New features

+Please use https://github.com/federicomarini/flowcatchR/issues for reporting bugs, issues or for suggesting new features to be implemented.